brianespinoza/brianespinoza/README.md

 ### Hi there 👋
 ---
-I'm currently a software developer at Quandis building data services products while leading military applications.
+I'm a software developer at Quandis building military-related data service products with FinTech applications.

 I mostly work in the C#/.NET space though I try to keep other skills and interests sharp on the side.

 #### What other interests, you ask?
 Well, I like
-- climbing rocks (inside and outside) 🧗‍♂
+- climbing rocks 🧗‍♂
 - cooking 🧑🏼‍🍳
-- going down coding rabbit holes for weeks or months at a time 👨🏻‍💻
+- coding rabbit holes 👨🏻‍💻

 ---
 **Languages:**
-C#, Javascript, Python, C++, R, HTML, CSS, english and spanish 🇲🇽
+C#, Javascript, Python, C++, R, HTML, CSS, English and Español 🇲🇽

 **Frameworks:**
 .NET Core, ASP.NET